Instructions for electronic marketing authorisation submissions

 Materials outside the eCTD and NeeS/VNeeS format

 For the national phase, the SPC and PL materials and any other national texts shall be submitted as Word documents.
 They shall be submitted along with the application outside the eCTD or NeeS/VNeeS structure (working documents).
-They can also be submitted as is by email (Eudralink).
+They can also be submitted via email or Eudralink.

 Application storage media